A research project enlisting hunters as partners has revealed that the roll call of birds willing to feast on some organ meat ...

 ITHACA, NY.—The release of the 2025 U.S. State of the Birds report was announced today at the 90th annual North American Wildlife and Natural Resources Conference in Louisville, Kentucky.
 The report, ...

 This audio story is brought to you by BirdNote, a partner of the National Audubon Society.
 BirdNote episodes air daily on public radio stations nationwide.
 This is BirdNote.
-Would you like to see the ...
+Many owls roost in trees, ...